wireapp/wire-docs/src/how-to/administrate/coturn-client-certificate.md

 **Solution**:

-1. Verify the values file has the correct base64-encoded certificate:
+1. Verify the values file has the correct PEM certificate:
    ```bash
    grep -A 5 "federate:" values/coturn/values.yaml
    ```